TwinFan/XPMP2/README.md

 ### Sample Plugin ###

-This package comes with a sample plugin in the `XPMP2-Sample` folder.
-It is a complete plugin including build projects and CMake setup.
+The separate _Public Template_ repository `XPMP2-Sample` provides a complete
+plugin including build projects and CMake setup and can be the basis for your plugin project.
 It displays 3 aircraft flying circles in front of the user's plane.
 Each of the 3 aircraft is using a different technology: the now recommended way of subclassing `XPMP2::Aircraft`, the legacy way of subclassing `XPCAircraft` (as used by LiveTraffic v1.x), and by calling standard C functions.